 Also, depending on your circumstances, it may take some time for your media actually to upload to iCloud.
 You can check the status by going to Photos on your respective device.

 There are two Primary Options when it comes to using iCloud photos on your MacBook and these are

-- Keep Photos Library on Your Internal Drive BUT choose “Optimize Mac Storage” in Photos – this ensure you always have access to your library but when the drive gets full it will keep thumbnails of the photo but remove the original photo from your drive freeing up the space
+- Keep Photos Library on Your Internal Drive BUT choose “Optimize Mac Storage” in Photos – this ensures you always have access to your library but when the drive gets full it will keep thumbnails of the photo but remove the original photo from your drive freeing up space

 How To Back Up your iCloud Photo Library